Tuesday 11 February 2020, Rotherham.

 The technology has been shown to reduce tool wear compared to traditional oil-based coolants, but needs further R&D to optimise cutting conditions for the most demanding tasks.

 This one-day forum will bring together industrial users with researchers to discuss the opportunities and challenges of CO2 coolants, and share the latest research and best practice.
-Confirmed speakers come from the Nuclear AMRC, University of Ljubljana and Nuclear Energy Components Ltd, with more to be announced.
+Confirmed speakers come from the Nuclear AMRC, Nuclear Energy Components Ltd, Sandvik Coromant, University of Ljubljana, AMRC and other leading organisations.
+For full details, download the agenda.

 Places are limited, so register today at advancedcooling4.eventbrite.co.uk